romitm7/cs50p-workshop-git-and-github/README.md

-# Workshop: Git
+# Workshop: Git and GitHub
-Workshop for students: basic Git usage on CLI and in VSCode
+Workshop for students: basic Git usage on CLI and in VSCode and GitHub.

 ## Steps